The overall average UK energy bill in 2020 was:

 Is gas or electricity more expensive?

-Per unit, electricity is significantly more expensive, at around 15p plus standing charges compared to around 4p per unit of gas.
-However, most households will use significantly less electricity than gas.
-Heating your home with gas tends to be much cheaper than electric heating.
+However, most households will use significantly less electricity than gas, and heating your home using gas tends to be much cheaper than electric heating.

 What is the average energy bill for different house sizes?

-- 1 to 2 bedrooms: £795 per year
+- 1 to 2 bedrooms (Low): £1,147.56 per year

-- 3 to 4 bedrooms: £1,163 per year
+- 3 to 4 bedrooms (Medium): £1,568.00 per year

-- 5 or more bedrooms: £1,639 per year
+- 5 or more bedrooms (High): £2,182.44 per year

 The type of property you live in can also increase your bills.
-The typical electric bill for a 2 bed flat on the middle floor will be slightly lower than the average bill for a 2 bed detached house.
+The typical electricity bill for a 2 bed flat on the middle floor will be slightly lower than the average bill for a 2 bed detached house.
 This is because the flat will benefit from the heat of neighbouring properties.

 You can see the full breakdown in the following tables: